stuporglue/fastback/README.md

 * Prettier pwa offline page and more testing of pwa offline page.
 * Make colors customizable
 * Generate web-friendly videos so any video can be watched
+* Be able to zoom and pan on single image view

 Disclaimers and Design Decisions
 --------------------------------